yan-khonski-it/orleans-migration-experience/README.md

 [Actor model](https://en.wikipedia.org/wiki/Actor_model) Actor encapsulates state and behaviour.
 Actors receive messages, can send messages to other actors, create new actors, process message.

 [Virtual actor](https://www.microsoft.com/en-us/research/publication/orleans-distributed-virtual-actors-for-programmability-and-scalability/?from=https://research.microsoft.com/apps/pubs/default.aspx?id=210931&type=exact) Assumes that actor always exists.
 For example, you can have client code `actorFactory.getActor(actorId).performTask(inputArguments)`.
-Your code can be running on machine 1, while while the factory will give you the interface to call the actual actor, that could be running on a different machine!
-More details futher.
+Your client code can be running on machine 1, while while the factory will give you the the proxy representing the actor type.
+However, the actual implementation of `performTask(inputArguments)` could be run on a different machine.
 More details further.

 [Grain](https://learn.microsoft.com/en-us/dotnet/orleans/overview#what-are-grains) - virtual actor implementation in Orleans.

 [Silo](https://learn.microsoft.com/en-us/dotnet/orleans/overview#what-are-silos) - application instance that manages grains.
-If there are multiple instances of silos running, those instance will agree on what silo instance can host specific grains.
+If there are multiple instances of silos running, those instance will agree on what silo instance hosts specific grains.
 The client code `grainFactory.getGrain<GrainInterfaceType>(grainId)` will figure our on which silo the grain is hosted, and returns an object proxy to that grain.
-When calling the actual method of the grain, the client will receive a promis, and the actual grain code is executed in the silo hosting the grain. https://learn.microsoft.com/en-us/dotnet/orleans/tutorials-and-samples/overview-helloworld
+When calling the actual method of the grain, the client will receive a promis, and the actual grain code will be executed in the silo hosting the grain. https://learn.microsoft.com/en-us/dotnet/orleans/tutorials-and-samples/overview-helloworld

 Clustering - silos need to agree on who is alive and active (so they can agree on grain hosting).